piezox/InfraUtilX/README.md

 #### EC2 with EBS Blueprint

 This blueprint provides a production-ready pattern for:
-- Launching an EC2 instance with all supporting infrastructure
+- Launching an EC2 instance with all supporting infrastructure (VPC, subnet, internet gateway, route tables)
+- Proper subnet routing configuration for public internet access
-- Attaching an EBS volume for additional storage
+- Attaching and automatically initializing an EBS volume for additional storage
 - Configuring security groups using your local machine's IP address
+- Automated key pair management in the correct region

 To use this blueprint: